ROCm/HIP/docs/how-to/stream_ordered_allocator.rst

 The ``hipMallocAsync()`` function uses the current memory pool and also provides the opportunity to create and access different pools using ``hipMemPoolCreate()`` and ``hipMallocFromPoolAsync()`` functions respectively.

-Unlike NVIDIA CUDA, where stream-ordered memory allocation can be implicit, in AMD HIP, it's always explicit.
-This requires you to manage memory allocation for each stream in HIP while ensuring precise control over memory usage and synchronization.
+Unlike NVIDIA CUDA, where stream-ordered memory allocation can be implicit, ROCm HIP is explicit.
+This requires managing memory allocation for each stream in HIP while ensuring precise control over memory usage and synchronization.

 .. code-block:: cpp